Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

     print (c2.im)  # => 3.1400001049041748
 ```

-When you give the command `mojo doc overloading.mojo`, you currently get the following JSON output (it is planned to also generate HTML in the future):
+The command `mojo doc overloading.mojo` currently shows the following JSON output (it is planned to also generate HTML in the future):

 ```
 {